ciroque/NFLStackRanker/README.md

 # NFLStackRanker

-A simple Go program that allows you to stack rank NFL teams by doing simple pair-wise comparisons.
+A Go program that allows you to stack rank NFL teams by doing simple pair-wise comparisons.

 ## Usage